LifeFone Medical Alert System Review

 Learn more

-Daily check-inA LifeFone agent calls you to make sure you're okay or to remind you to take medication.All equipment
+Daily check-inA LifeFone agent calls you to check in.
+Customize calls to fit your needs.All equipment

 Activity assurancePress the button when prompted to let the monitoring center know you're up and at 'em.• At-Home Landline